Belén García: Endurance racing

 After the cancellation of the remaining 2022 W Series rounds, García switched to endurance racing.
 She made her LMP3 debut at the Le Mans Cup season finale at Portimão in October, racing for CD Sport alongside Chinese gentleman driver Huilin Han.
 A lengthy red flag period meant she effectively had little more than 20 minutes of driving in the race, where they finished 17th, but she later described the experience as "a lot of fun" and said she was "looking forward to driving a car like that again".
 She had her second LMP3 experience four weeks later, racing for Graff in the Ultimate Cup Series season-ending four-hour race at Paul Ricard.
-García proved to be quick from the start, as she led the first practice session by more than a second over newly-crowned champion Lucca Allen.
+García proved to be quick from the start, as she led the first practice session by more than a second over newly crowned champion Lucca Allen.
 Issues in qualifying meant she —along with bronze-rated teammates Eric Trouillet and Sébastien Page— had to start from tenth place, but by the end of the first hour they were already in the lead, and the trio ended up taking the win with a healthy 76-second margin.
 García set the second fastest lap of the race, a mere tenth of a second slower than LMP3 veteran Matt Bell.

-García remained with Trouillet and Page for her first full-time campaign in endurance racing, as she is set to tackle the 2023 Asian Le Mans Series in one of Graff's Ligier JS P320 LMP3 cars.
+García remained with Trouillet and Page for her first full-time campaign in endurance racing, coming 14th in the 2023 Asian Le Mans Series in one of Graff's Ligier JS P320 LMP3 cars.
+She also continued in the 2023 Le Mans Cup, partnering amateur driver Mark Richards at 360 Racing.
+After a hesitant start, the pair managed three top-5 finishes from the last three rounds.
+She also made a one-off Prototype Cup Germany appearance at the Norisring for Van Ommen Racing by DataLab.
+Racing with her boyfriend Xavier Lloveras, she finished second in race one and came within 0.001 of the overall fastest lap.
+García ended the year on another high, topping the timesheets in the ELMS rookie test at Portimão with DKR Engineering.

+García formally stepped up to the European Le Mans Series in 2024, joining forces with Wyatt Brichacek and Alexander Mattschull at DKR.
+She achieved her maiden series podium in only her second outing at the 4 Hours of Le Castellet, but persistent issues with her driving position in the Duqueine D08 led her to abruptly split with DKR on the eve of the Spa-Francorchamps race.

+Having initially evaluated a gap year for 2025, García accepted a late offer from ANS Motorsport to contest the NP02-spec European Endurance Prototype Cup.